 Stop Grinding Your Teeth

 If you know that you grind your teeth or suspect it due to the symptoms you are experiencing, schedule an appointment with your dentist right away.
 Jeffrey D. Clark, DDS, is a leading dentist in Scottsdale and highly educated in the diagnosis of sleep bruxism and treating it through custom-fitted night guards.
 Schedule your exam with Dr. Clark today.
-Call Scottsdale Dental Excellence at 480 585 1853.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853.